 If you’ve been to our site before you know that we believe in balanced living and that staying fit and healthy is a big part of our lifestyle.
 You may also know that we are from the Pacific Northwest (generally listed as Washington, Oregon and British Columbia) which is a wonderland of natural beauty making it a favorite destination for hikers and other outdoor enthusiasts.

-Although we try not to pick favorites as we travel we can’t deny that Olympic National Park is one of our absolute top spots.
+We have spent years exploring the PNW and although we try not to pick favorites as we travel we can’t deny that Olympic National Park in Washington State is one of our absolute top spots.
 It embodies the thing we love most about the Pacific Northwest: nature in all its glory.
 Plus, we think it’s one of the best National Parks in the USA.

 However, this doesn’t mean we have to give up creature comforts at the end of the day.
 There are plenty of great accommodation options on the Olympic Peninsula in charming towns like Port Angeles, Sequim, and Forks.
 You’ll find everything from basic hotels to lodges, and resorts where you can rest and eat well after a long day of hiking.

 Short Hikes in Olympic National Park

 This loop trail in the Hoh rain forest is one of the best short hikes in Olympic National Park for kids.
 It’s quick and easy but full of wonder with majestic old-growth trees draped in moss, a ground cover of ferns.
 Keep an eye out for all sorts of wildlife both big and small.

 Elevation Gain: 200 ft

 This flat and easy trail takes you through old-growth forest, across a few little creeks to a wooden bridge and platform where you can enjoy the splendor of the 3-pronged Sol Duc waterfall.
 If you go in the early morning the colors really pop.